andres-lowrie/lang/docs/content/docs/functions/_index.md

 => Runtime error: add wanted 2 parameters, received only 1 on line ....
 ```

-Like everything else, you can disable auto curry via the [config]() if you like
-... but you don't want to do that. :wink:

 ### Auto infix

 Just about everything in _lang_ is a function, including most operators

-For example the operator `+` is actually defined like this
+For example the operator `+` is actually a function that has a definition
+_similar_ to this

 ```
 add = a:num, b:num -> a + b
 + = add
 ```

-Meaning that `+` is actually a function and thus the following two expressions
+Meaning that  the following two expressions are equivalent
-are equivalent

 ```
 // Called like any other function